A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Policy Function

-To preserve welfare, healthcare, and pension rights while establishing a lawful and equitable fiscal transition framework.
+To preserve welfare, healthcare, and pension systems while creating a stable and equitable fiscal framework.

 Implementation Mechanisms